kpunderwood6/ScreenZone_Summary/README.md

 </div>

 + Customers on average waited 92 days to make their first order after creating an account.
 + Affiliate marketing saw customers making their first order on average within 5 days.
-It approximately 89 days for direct marketing.
+It was approximately 89 days for direct marketing.
-+ Even though affiliate marketing only produced 3% of total sales, it is important to highlight the channel saw a significantly higher turnaround in customer acquisition from potential customer to account creation to first purchase.
++ Even though affiliate marketing only contributed 3% of total sales, it is important to highlight the channel saw a significantly higher turnaround in customer acquisition from potential customer to account creation to first purchase.

 <div align="center">